Centre for Wellbeing, Resilience and Recovery

 The Centre for Wellbeing, Resilience and Recovery is led by Associate Professor Justine Gatt.

-The aim of the Centre is to improve the mental wellbeing of the general population from childhood into older age.
-We want to understand the factors that predict optimal wellbeing and resilience to stress and adversity using state-of-the-art neuroscience and genetics research.
+• Understand the factors that predict optimal wellbeing, flourishing and resilience to stress and adversity using state-of-the-art neuroscience and genetics research, and

 Research focus areas